Productivity

 Of course, every advantage also comes with possible downsides – depending on your personality and work style.
 Some downsides may include the following:

-1. Isolation from colleagues – however, there are ways you can connect and bond with your team despite remote working environments
+1. Isolation from colleagues – however, there are ways to connect and bond with your team despite remote working environments.

-2. Lack of structure and discipline can lead to decreased productivity
+2. A lack of structure and discipline can lead to decreased productivity.

 3. Increased potential for distractions from family and friends

-Before allowing your team to work from home, consider their work style and requirements: If your team is working on a project that requires a lot of collaboration, it may be better to have them work in the office so they can communicate.
-Working from home may be a better option if your team is working on a digital project.
+Before allowing your team to work from home, consider their work style and requirements: if your team is working on a project that requires a lot of collaboration, it may be better to have them work in the office so they can communicate.
+Working from home may be better if your team works on a digital project.
 Consider the following factors:

 1. The type of work your team is doing